T&Cs / Policies

 - Children’s Programmes

-- The broadcaster reserves the right to include other programmes as it sees fit within the ‘Unsuitable for Sponsorship’ Category.
+- RTÉ reserves the right to include other programmes as it sees fit within the ‘Unsuitable for Sponsorship’ Category.

-While it may be clear as to why the above programme strands must be seen to be independent of any association, there exists a range of programmes, which must be examined on a case by case basis.
+While it may be clear as to why the above programme strands must be seen to be independent of any association, there exists a range of programmes, which must be examined individually on a case-by-case basis.

 With the overriding principle that editorial independence must apply in all cases and be clearly seen to apply, the selection of sponsors for informational type programmes needs special attention.